 On December 18, 2007, Julie became the "Biggest Female Loser" of Season Four; finishing as First Runner Up to the overall title.
 She lost nearly 100 pounds (which translated into 44.5% of her body weight) in about eight months.

 She has appeared on Access Hollywood, Extra, Inside Edition, Entertainment Tonight, E!
 Entertainment Television, Larry King Live, the Canadian television show "Reality Obsessed", The Hour of Power, The Oprah Winfrey Show, The 700 Club and in numerous other magazines and print publications.

-She has worked as a special correspondent for “Got Milk?”, done commercial work for Nordic Track (click here to view a brief 2-minute version of the 30-minute infomerical featuring Julie that is currently airing nationally), and currently writes a column entitled "Weigh In" for the national women's magazine WHOA.
+She has worked as a special correspondent for “Got Milk?”, done commercial work for Nordic Track and is currently a writer for the nationally circulated Christian publication, WHOA Women’s Magazine.

 Julie is a sought-after speaker who loves to share her story and encourage others to believe that extraordinary things really do happen to ordinary people.
 But she's quick to tell you that being on reality TV isn't the "extraordinary" thing that happened to her.
-It's the total transformation: body, mind and spirit that came from what she's been through.
+It's the transformation and revitalization of more than just her body, but her mind and spirit as well.

 After a ten year "infertility diagnosis" Julie was overjoyed to announce (on her 40th birthday) that she was pregnant, naturally.
 She attributes her ability to conceive to God's grace as well as her commitment to maintaining a healthy body weight, “Post Biggest Loser,” and a dedication to good nutrition and regular exercise.